 A common concept in improvised scene work is that at the top of the scene, we should be trying to discover the first unusual thing about the situation or relationship and then use that to create a game for the scene.
 A few questions were recently posed on my message board about the first unusual thing and here was my response:

-Continue reading “The first unusual thing”
+Continue reading “What is first unusual thing?”